jcu721/flask-loan-app/README.md

 # Loan Application REST API
-Jane Upshur's submission for the Tenet Back End Technical Assignment.

 Based off of the flask tutorial from [Building a RESTful API with Flask, Flask-RESTful, SQLAlchemy and pytest](https://ericbernier.com/flask-restful-api) blog post.

 This app is a simple flask REST app backed by a SQLite database.